Read time 3 minutes

 How to Fix a Corrupt Exchange Database?

-Severe database corruption is not treatable with the Microsoft’s free command line tool, eseutil.
-To safely remove the damage without losing a single bit of your data, you must use an advanced Exchange data recovery tool to repair a corrupt Exchange database.
+You cannot handle severe database corruption with Microsoft’s Eseutil – free command line tool.
+To safely remove the damage without losing your data, use Exchange data recovery tool to repair a corrupt Exchange database.

-Kernel for Exchange Server is the best choice when it comes to recovering data and curing database corruption.
-It supports recovery from EDB files created with Exchange Server 5.0, 5.5, 2000, 2003 and all later versions.
-Moreover, with the integration of highly advanced algorithms, the tool scans and scrutinizes the entire database and gives you productive results after performing Exchange database recovery.
+Kernel for Exchange Server seems a suitable option when it comes to resolving database corruption.
+It repairs EDB files created with Exchange Server 5.0, 5.5, 2000, 2003, and all later versions.
+Moreover, with the integration of the advanced algorithms, the tool scans the entire database and makes it accessible and healthy.

 Top features of this advanced Exchange Server recovery software: